ajitsingh98/Data-Science-Interview-Questions-Answers/ensemble_techniques.md

 10. **True or false**: In bagging, we re-sample the training corpus with replacement and there- fore this may lead to some instances being represented numerous times while other instances not to be represented at all.

 ---

+8. Bagging and boosting are two popular ensembling methods.
+Random forest is a bagging example while XGBoost is a boosting example.
+    1. What are some of the fundamental differences between bagging and boosting algorithms?
+    1. How are they used in deep learning?

+---